 - Support the implementation of educational and participatory arts residencies by a spectrum of the City’s most qualified teaching-artists;

-- Provide host organizations with little or no arts programming with opportunities to test or develop new services, and envision the integration of either an artist employee or a new branch of programs into its core service; and
+- Provide host organizations offering little or no arts programming with opportunities to test or develop new services, and envision the integration of either an artist employee or a new branch of programs into its core service;. and,

-- Offer approximately 15 residencies at $12,000 and 15 residences at $6,000 (ideally about two for each of the City’s 15 Council districts) in additional to 3 pilot residencies in the CARE Services category in the diverse disciplines such as: design/visual arts (including architecture, graphic design and product design such as fashion design), literary arts (poetry or fiction), and the performing arts (including choreography-dance, music and multi-disciplinary/theatre).
+- Offer approximately 15-22 residences at $6,000 (ideally one for each of the city’s 15 Council districts) in additional to 3 pilot residencies in the CARE Services category in the diverse disciplines such as: design/visual arts (including architecture, graphic design and product design such as fashion design), literary arts (poetry or fiction) and performing arts (including choreography-dance, music and multi-disciplinary/theatre),

 - [For a standard AIR residency] are individual artists (or collaborative duos/teams/ensembles under the leadership of a single applicant) whose community-based practices have been largely self-developed and remain primarily self-directed;

 - [For an AIR-SJ residency], an applicant may be an independent individual artist, or may be a prominent employee of a non-profit arts organization using methodologies learned at their nonprofit to offer their services outside of their nonprofit to perform an independent residency;

 - are current residents of Los Angeles County;

 - must demonstrate through their resume(s) at least 2 years of experience instructing participants in the proposed artistic discipline within projects at non-arts venues, public schools, parks, libraries, and/or similar community centers;

 - propose a residency involving a relationship with one (1) non-arts host organization, to take place at the host organization’s location or another non-arts venue; and